Saints beat Catalans for three in a row

 St Helens captured a third Super League Grand Final triumph in a row to shatter Catalans Dragons' hopes in a tense and gripping showpiece at Old Trafford.

-A hard-fought showing allowed Saints to claim a record-equalling eighth final win to draw level with Leeds Rhinos.
+A hard-fought showing allowed Saints to claim an eighth final win in total, equalling Leeds Rhinos' record.

 Kevin Naiqama got the first try for St Helens but two penalties from James Maloney kept Catalans in touch at 6-4.